 The second thing that I wanted to mention is listing age.
 And listing age [inaudible 00:26:37] not a lot of people talk about, but sometimes it’s good to know about this, especially if you can’t figure out why you’re not ranking.
 Maybe you’ve got your competitors beat in all the major factors.
 Your website’s more powerful.
 You’ve got better citations.
 You’ve got more consistent citations.
 Your location is better and you can’t figure out why you’re not ranking.
 A lot of times it can be an age issue, that just waiting a few weeks or a month or so can give you the advantage you’re looking for just because Google’s waiting to see your listing.
 We’re waiting to see it age.
 Also, you know, you might even be frustrated because you might have a competitor that has an unclaimed listing, and you’re like “Man, my listings claimed, it’s legit, everything’s set up, why can’t I beat this guy?”
 Well, I had a situation where there was an unclaimed listing, it was out there, the business wasn’t even open anymore.
 It was a picture of the guy’s house.
 And I still was not able to beat it because this listing had years of age, and the one I was working on was relatively new.
 And so, if you’re in a situation like that, age could be a factor.

-Also, you might wanna read between the lines, but there are grayish and blackhat type of techniques you can use that allow you to take advantage of the age factor.
-I’m not gonna get into that in this video.
+Also, you might want to read between the lines, but there are grayish and blackhat type of techniques you can use that allow you to take advantage of the age factor.
+I’m not going to get into that in this article.
 But if you read between the lines and get creative there, there’s a lot of things you can do there to help you utilize age to help you to rank.
 And again, it can be claimed or not.
 Sometimes just age can enable an unclaimed listing to rank over a claim listing.
 Again, hope you guys are reading between the lines there.
 There’s a lot you can do even with an unclaimed listing to get it to rank, just if you let it age.

 Okay.
 And along with age there’s also the age of the Google account itself.
 So if you’re setting up brand new listings, it can be valuable to use an aged Google account.
 If you have like a Gmail that’s been laying around, a Gmail account that’s been laying around, maybe you haven’t really used it, but, you know, set it up in 2012 and then you never used it, it can be a great opportunity for you to set up a Google listing on that.
 You can even buy aged gmails if you’re setting up a lot of listings, and it can give you an advantage.
 Google wants to see that you’ve been in their universe for a while, and that helps them to trust the listing and the activity if they see an old Google account.